Thursday, January 6th, 2022

 The nature of zero-day threats brings to focus the security concept of zero trust, which is built on the core belief that organisations should always verify all connection requests to their network and systems.
 This model uses identity as the new security perimeter.
 This means that anything already inside the organisation’s network perimeter should not be automatically trusted.
 Every access request should require strong authentication such as multi-factor authentication.
 Prior to granting access, all access requests should be inspected for anomalies.

-A Zero Trust framework can be built upon an organisation’s existing architecture by adhering to three guiding principles; to verify explicitly, enforce least privileged access and implement micro-segmentation to minimise a security incident’s blast radius.
+A Zero Trust framework is built upon an organisation’s architecture, adhering to three guiding principles.
+To verify explicitly, enforce least privileged access and implement micro-segmentation to minimise a security incident’s blast radius.
 A zero-trust approach to security can further fortify an organisation’s security posture to better manage zero-day exploits.

 Author: Mae Patlong, Information Security Consultant, Smarttech247